Who are we?

 The Centre for Primary Care is acknowledged internationally to be one of the UK’s leading research centres for policy research in primary care.

-The Centre was ranked 2nd in the UK in the last RAE, and was a founder member of the prestigious NIHR School for Primary Care Research, a collaboration of 8 leading primary care departments in England.
+The Centre for Primary Care is a founder member of the prestigious NIHR School for Primary Care Research, a collaboration of 8 leading primary care departments in England.

 The Centre makes a major contribution to the: